British Columbians share a vision of a fair, affordable and sustainable society. But politics as usual won’t get us there.

 We need a say — a real say — in the decisions that our government makes.

 The first step was banning Big Money from politics.
-Until very recently, provincial decision-makers were able to take unlimited amounts of money from corporations, unions and wealthy donors, from anywhere in the world.
+Until 2017, provincial decision-makers were able to take unlimited amounts of money from corporations, unions and wealthy donors, from anywhere in the world.
 Thanks to British Columbians who stood up and said “enough is enough,” we now have campaign finance laws.